Assistant Professor, Intensive English Program

 - Arabic Language Certification: University of Jordan, Amman, Jordan, 2009

-- June 2015-Present: Full-Time Instructor in Intensive English Program, Indiana Tech, Fort Wayne, IN
+- June 2015-Present: Assistant Professor (previously Instructor) in Intensive English Program, Indiana Tech, Fort Wayne, IN

 - 2012-2015: Adjunct Faculty, Indiana Tech, Fort Wayne, IN